Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Rank 2 stable sheaves on prime Fano threefolds

 Then the set of sheaves $F$ fitting in \eqref{EFL} with $E \in \Mo$ and $L\in {\sf{H}}$ is an irreducible $(n+1)$-dimensional locally closed subset of $\Mo_Y(2,1,d+1)$. \end{lem}

-\begin{proof} Let $E$ be a locally free sheaf lying in $\Mo_Y$.
-It is easy to see that a sheaf $F$ lying into an exact sequence of the form \eqref{EFL} is a rank 2 stable (non-reflexive) sheaf with $c_1(F)=1$, $c_2(F)=d+1$, $c_3(F)=0$.
+\begin{proof} Let $E$ be a locally free sheaf lying in $\Mo$.
+It is easy to see, using \eqref{chern-retta} to compute the Chern classes of $\OO_L$, that a sheaf $F$ lying into an exact sequence of the form \eqref{EFL} is a rank 2 stable (non-reflexive) sheaf with $c_1(F)=1$, $c_2(F)=d+1$, $c_3(F)=0$.

 Note that the condition $E \ts \OO_L \cong \OO_L \oplus \OO_L(1)$ is equivalent to $\hom_Y(E,\OO_L)=1$, and also to $\Ext^1_Y(E,\OO_L)=0$.
 By assumption and using semicontinuity (see \cite[Satz 3 (i)]{banica-putinar-schumacher}), we see that this vanishing takes place for general $L \in {\sf{H}}$ and for general $E \in \Mo$.